OmniDB/doc/en/src/03_creating_users_and_connections.md

 #### Creating connections

-OmniDB C# version supported several DBMS.
-At the moment, OmniDB Python version, or `OmniDB 2.0`, already supports PostgreSQL, Oracle, MySQL and MariaDB.
+At the moment, OmniDB supports PostgreSQL, Oracle, MySQL and MariaDB.
 More DBMS support is being added as you read this.

-We will now create two connections to PostgreSQL databases and one connection to an Oracle database.
+We will now create two connections to PostgreSQL databases one connection to an Oracle database and one connection to a MariaDB database.
 To create the connections you have to click on the button *New Connection* and then choose the connection and fill the other fields.
 After filling all the fields for both connections, click on the *Save Data* button.

 ![](https://raw.githubusercontent.com/OmniDB/doc/master/img/image_010.png)